chersiakingdom/AdvancingNLPwithFC/README.md

 wheel 0.30.0

-2. After setting up the environment and all the data, you will need to preprocess them to create the training data.
+2. After setting up the environment and all the data, you will need to preprocess them to create the training data. <p>
  To do that run python3 create_modeling_data.py from this directory.

 3. Now you can run all experiments via these three scripts: